-To find database information quickly, you can perform a search rather than create a view.
-The WebServer offers a simple search to allow you to find items that contain a specified text string.
-For example, you can search for all defect items that contain a specific name in any string field.
+To find database information, perform a search rather than create a view.
+The WebServer offers a simple search to find items that contain a specified text string.
+For example, search for all defect items that contain a specific name in any string field.
 To search the WebServer, follow these steps:

-- 1 Open the TrackRecord WebServer main window as described in "Entering and Exiting the WebServer" on page 89. - 2 Select the Search link from the WebServer menu.
+- 1 Open the TrackRecord WebServer main window as described in "Entering and Exiting the WebServer" on page 91. - 2 Select the Search link from the WebServer menu.
 The TrackRecord Search window appears.